 Here you get an option to:

 - Enable disable the image Display Content/image Gallery Caption.

-In the last, you get an Advanced option, where you get the flexibility to add custom code for more functionality.
+Lastly, you get an Advanced option where you get the flexibility to add custom code for more functionality.

 Style Tab of the TP Media Listing Block